human-centered design strategist

 results

-concept presentation, digital mobile app prototype, physical chair prototype
+mobile app prototype

 Our design process began with learning and applying the importance of empathy - getting to know our target audience through close observation and understanding - and culminated in a final review in front of a panel of design professionals.
 Our design solution focused on overcoming the pain points of the movie theater industry by completely disrupting the idea of a traditional experience at the theater, including the planning phase, the physical arrangement of seats, and the post-movie exit experience.